jansturm92/btcminer-mcu/README.md

   **I/O**: Uses USART interface for serial data communication with mining software.
   **Setup**: For flashing the firmware connect USB cable 'Type-A to Mini-B' through USB connector CN1.
 Use USART2 port for data communication (TX=PA2, RX=PA3).

-If you don't have any of the mentioned hardware, it is possible to enable an MCU simulator in the config of the mining software.
+If you don't have any of the mentioned hardware, it is possible to enable MCU simulators in the config of the mining software.

 ## Usage
 For convenience, check out the provided `Makefile` that bundles common tasks into simple shortcuts.